Patio cover drop shades are a must-have for any home with a patio. They provide…

-Most wood that is available is fast grown timber, usually from a twenty-year-old tree.
-Fast grown lumber does not last the test of time; the density of the wood fibers are loose and not compact.
+Most wood that is available is fast-grown timber, usually from a twenty-year-old tree.
+Fast-grown lumber does not last the test of time; the density of the wood fibers is loose and not compact.
 Wood tends to rot and decay, attract insects, and termites into your home’s substructure.
 Wood is also a fire and safety hazard.

 Maintaining a wood patio cover requires constant care:

 Wood products require a process of removing the moisture from the wood before the prime and paint is applied.
 If not, the life expectancy diminishes.
 Wood requires beam replacement and painting every three years.

 Vinyl patio covers do not have a natural look; they appear like plastic patio furniture with a bright white gloss finish.
 They are a petroleum-based product.
 You can never paint them, and they do not have an embossed woodgrain effect on its surface.
 They tend to warp over time.
 Vinyl products do not offer a range of color options suitable for earth tone colors used in residential exterior home designs.

 Usually, double the costs of the other two options and require additional steps for installation.
 However, great for fencing, Vinyl has a very synthetic appearance, and the beams are thin and small.